HDRS/HAM-D: Hamilton Depression Rating Scale

 Theoretical Foundation

-• Mood and affect – Depressed mood, feelings of guilt, suicidal ideation
+• Mood and affect – depressed mood, feelings of guilt, suicidal ideation

-• Somatic symptoms – Insomnia patterns, appetite and weight changes, loss of energy
+• Somatic symptoms – insomnia patterns, appetite and weight changes, loss of energy

-• Anxiety components – Psychological anxiety, somatic anxiety, hypochondriasis
+• Anxiety components – psychological anxiety, somatic anxiety, hypochondriasis

-• Behavioral functioning – Work and activities, sexual interest, general somatic symptoms
+• Behavioral functioning – work and activities, sexual interest, general somatic symptoms

 Key Features